finkeissen/finkeissen/README.md

 ### The Physics Effect
 *A foundational grammar for knowledge, philosophy,
-AI, global communication, and human cooperation*
+AI, global communication, and human cooperation contexts*

 At the core of this work lies a simple but radical premise: